larexx40/node.js-prisma-sqlite/README.md

-# Prisma wit SQLite
+# Prisma ORM with SQLite DB
-This project shows an example of how to use prisma ORM with SQLite database
+This project shows an how to use prisma ORM with SQLite database